Committees & Social Groups

 Pursuing art: Pursuing Art is devoted to the presentation of art, mainly by congregation members, on our sanctuary walls; to holding one hour workshops on various artist techniques; and to leading an occasional Sunday service focused on the role of art in spiritual growth.
-We welcome anyone who loves painting, writing, poetry , sculpture, music, photography, knitting, etc. Our group meets the 2nd Sunday of each month at 9 am.
+We welcome anyone who loves painting, writing, poetry , sculpture, music, photography, knitting, etc.

 Access to the deepest wisdom source within all of us is ultimately the means by which humanity becomes capable of fully living from our true nature and the natural laws that govern the interdependent web of life.
 This requires an acknowledgment that the chattering mind, emotions that pull us in all directions, and reliance on the outer senses block this essential wisdom and guidance in our daily lives.
 True and lasting change for our future and our planet will not appear without a drastic change in the orientation of mankind from the illusory mind-made world to an identity and flow with the omniscience and omnipresent wisdom that is beyond the comprehension of our individual minds.
 This is not a contemporary idea, of course, but one which needs tending and reminders.
 One could say, if you are truly interested in change, start with meditation.
 Join us for this peaceful time of communion in meditation.

 Contact Gary & Jana Stiles for more information.

 Social Justice: The committee identifies issues of local, national or world significance where UUCL can provide advocacy, education, and individual or unified action.
 Action may be by the committee or the Congregation at large.
 Activities of the committee help the congregants live the seven UU Principles and strengthen the bond between UUCL, the Community and the World.